 Externally the building features aluminium windows & doors, timber cladding procured through FSCÂ® certified sources and a large external covered canopy to encourage outdoor learning.
 The canopy was also fitted with integrated planting to further improve the aesthetics of this already fantastic looking building.

-The full project including the removal of the existing old building and the design, manufacture & installation of the new structure took just 30 weeks which allowed Parish CoE Primary School to occupy the modular solution as soon as possible.
+The full project including the removal of the existing old building and the design, manufacture & installation of the new structure took just 30 weeks which allowed Parish CoE Primary School to occupy the

 Mr Hilary Richardson, Headteacher at Parish CoE Primary School, commented: "Module-AR have provided Parish CoE Primary School, Bromley, with a fine new 12 classroom block to complete its expansion to 3 Forms of entry and replace some dilapidated building stock.